Get

 Signs That Your Dog Ate a Stuffed Toy

-If you come home to the scene of the great stuffed toy massacre, take a deep breath and get the material away from your dog as safely as possible.
+If you come home to the scene of the great stuffed toy massacre, take a deep breath, and get the material away from your dog as safely as possible.
 Don’t get bitten, but see if you can get your pup to drop any stuffing in their mouth.
 Round up the toy pieces to estimate how much might have been eaten.
 Contact your veterinarian or local veterinary emergency hospital.

 If you’re unsure if your dog ate a stuffed toy, you could still contact your vet and discuss the possibility.
-They might want you to bring your dog in for X-rays or suggest monitoring your pooch.
+They might want you to bring your dog in for X-rays or suggest monitoring your pup.

 Common signs of a foreign body in dogs include: